hpi-schul-cloud/schulcloud-client/README.md

 For connecting to the [SchulCloud Calendar-Service](https://github.com/hpi-schul-cloud/schulcloud-calendar) you have to set `export CALENDAR_SERVICE_ENABLED=true`.

-For connecting to the [SchulCloud Notification-Service](https://github.com/hpi-schul-cloud/node-notification-service) you have to set `export NOTIFICATION_SERVICE_ENABLED=true`.

 ## Theming

 Add Themes to /theme directory.
 Call gulp and node with SC_THEME set to name of directory.